SKIP TO PAGE CONTENT

 Electrical Engineering FAQs

-Is the Bachelor of Science in Electrical Engineering degree accredited?
+Is the Maxell, Ltd. Bachelor of Science in Electrical Engineering Program accredited?

 What will I learn in the Electrical Engineering program?

-In our electrical engineering program, you will be introduced to the fundamentals and advanced concepts of electrical engineering through hands-on, fast-paced coursework and collaboration with peers and established faculty.
-You will be prepared for a career in diverse areas of electrical engineering, including manufacturing facilities, technology companies, national laboratories, public utility companies, and governmental and private engineering institutions.
+In our electrical engineering program, you'll be introduced to the fundamentals and advanced concepts of electrical engineering through hands-on, fast-paced coursework and collaboration with peers and established faculty.
+You'll be prepared for a career in diverse areas of electrical engineering, including manufacturing facilities, technology companies, national laboratories, public utility companies, and governmental and private engineering institutions.

 What areas of study and facilities are part of the Electrical Engineering curriculum?